Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 1056 days in the last 5 years of VanEck Vectors Junior Gold Miners ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of VanEck Vectors Junior Gold Miners ETF is 1162 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 612 days is greater, thus worse.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum days under water of 612 days is higher, thus worse.

 AveDuration: